Lightning-AI/pytorch-lightning/docs/source/starter/new-project.rst

         for out in outs:
             ...

-In the event that you use DP or DDP2 distributed modes (i.e: split a batch across devices), checkout Training with DataParallel `here <lightning_module>`, The validation, test and prediction loops have the same structure.
+In the event that you use DP or DDP2 distributed modes (i.e: split a batch across devices), checkout *Training with DataParallel* section :ref:`here <lightning_module>`.
+The validation, test and prediction loops have the same structure.